North Carolina State Income Tax

 The North Carolina Income Tax

-North Carolina collects a state income tax at a maximum marginal tax rate of 7.75%, spread across three tax brackets.
-Like the Federal Income Tax, North Carolina's income tax allows couples filing jointly to pay a lower overall rate on their combined income with wider tax brackets for joint filers.
-There are a total of eleven states with higher marginal income tax rates then North Carolina.
+North Carolina collects a state income tax at a maximum marginal tax rate of %, spread across tax brackets.
+Unlike the Federal Income Tax, North Carolina's state income tax does not provide couples filing jointly with expanded income tax brackets.

 North Carolina Tax Deductions